Skip to main content

 • Invalid JSON

-- Validate your request body with a JSON validator.
+— Validate the request body with a JSON validator.

-- Ensure quotes, brackets, and commas are correct.
+— Confirm that quotation marks, brackets, and commas are correct.

 • Missing required fields

-- Check the API reference to confirm all required attributes are present (for example: repo_url, ref_name, metric_name, timestamp, etc.).
+— Check the API reference and confirm that every required attribute is present, such as repo_url, ref_name, metric_name, or timestamp, where applicable.

 429 Too Many Requests

-• You may be sending too many requests in a short time window.
+• You may be sending too many requests within a short period.

 • Implement retry logic with backoff and avoid tight polling loops.

-• If you consistently hit rate limits, contact your CSM to discuss options.
+• If you consistently reach rate limits, contact your CSM to discuss available options.

 5xx Server Errors